kashifmakhdoom/WatchFlix/README.md

 _For more detailes regarding TMDB API calls, please refer to the [Documentation](https://developers.themoviedb.org/3/getting-started/introduction)._

 See the [open issues](https://github.com/kashifmakhdoom/WatchFlix/issues) for a full list of proposed features (and known issues).

+Alan Voice Queries:

+1. "What does this app do?" | "What do I do here?" | "What is this app is all about?"
+2. "Go to [GENRE]" | "Search for [QUERY]"
+3. "It's Halloween" | "I want to get scared" - (for horror movies)
+4. "Surprise me!" | "Suggest me some good movies" - (for random movie category search)
+5. "Give me something funny" | "I want to laugh" | "I am upset" - (for comedy movies)
+6. "Make it dark" | "Make it light" - (for theme mode change)
+7. "Login / Signin" | "Logout / Signout" - (for login and logout)

 <p align="right">(<a href="#top">back to top</a>)</p>